Study Description and Recorded Parameters

 1) Cycle ergometer: Start at 50 W, or at 25 W in patients with known coronary artery disease or reduced physical capacity.
 Increase the load by 25 W every 3 minutes.

-2) Treadmill: There are many stress testing protocols using various belt speeds and grades; the most frequently used is the Bruce protocol (Table 1).
-In the elderly and in patients with heart failure or hypertension, a modified protocol is indicated (with smaller load increments every 1 to 2 minutes), allowing the exercise duration to be extended to 8 to 12 minutes.
+2) Treadmill: There are many stress testing protocols using various belt speeds and grades; the most frequently used one is the Bruce protocol (Table 1).
+In the elderly and in patients with heart failure or hypertension, a modified protocol is indicated (with smaller load increments every 1 to 2 min), allowing the exercise duration to be extended to 8 to 12 minutes.
 A short warm-up before the test is necessary.

 The stress load may be increased up to a point when the maximum heart rate is achieved (~220 minus the patient’s age), when the patient develops signs and symptoms warranting termination of the test (symptom-limited exercise stress test), or until 85% to 90% of the maximum heart rate is achieved (submaximal stress test).

-Absolute indications for terminating an exercise stress test before reaching the target heart rate include the patient’s request (in all cases), decrease in systolic blood pressure (SBP) by >10 mm Hg compared with baseline accompanied by other signs and symptoms of ischemia (chest pain regardless of severity, ST-segment depression indicating a positive or equivocal stress test result), angina, dizziness, presyncope, cyanosis or pallor, sustained ventricular tachycardia, second-degree or third-degree atrioventricular (AV) block, ST-segment elevation in leads with no abnormal Q waves or QS complexes present (except for leads V1, aVL, and aVR), or problems with ECG or blood pressure monitoring.
+Absolute indications for terminating an exercise stress test before reaching the target heart rate include the patient’s request (in all cases), decrease in systolic blood pressure (SBP) by >10 mm Hg compared with baseline accompanied by other signs and symptoms of ischemia (chest pain regardless of severity, ST-segment depression indicating a positive or equivocal stress test result), angina, dizziness, presyncope, cyanosis or pallor, sustained ventricular tachycardia, second-degree or third-degree atrioventricular (AV) block, ST-segment elevation in leads with no abnormal Q waves or QS complexes present (except for leads V1, aVL, and aVR), or problems with ECG or BP monitoring.

-Relative indications for terminating an exercise stress test include an SBP decrease by >10 mm Hg compared with baseline with no other signs and symptoms of ischemia, SBP >250 mm Hg, diastolic blood pressure >115 mm Hg, escalating chest pain (not typical for angina), ST-segment depression >2 mm, multiform premature ventricular contractions, nonsustained ventricular tachycardia, supraventricular tachycardia, bradyarrhythmia, and bundle branch block difficult to distinguish from ventricular tachycardia.
+Relative indications for terminating an exercise stress test include an SBP decrease by >10 mm Hg compared with baseline with no other signs and symptoms of ischemia, SBP >250 mm Hg, diastolic blood pressure (DBP) >115 mm Hg, escalating chest pain (not typical for angina), ST-segment depression >2 mm, multiform premature ventricular contractions, nonsustained ventricular tachycardia, supraventricular tachycardia, bradyarrhythmia, and bundle branch block difficult to distinguish from ventricular tachycardia.

 1. Absolute contraindications: Acute myocardial infarction (within 2 days), unstable coronary artery disease not controlled by medical therapy, symptomatic arrhythmia, severe symptomatic aortic stenosis, decompensated heart failure, recent pulmonary embolism or pulmonary infarction, acute endocarditis, acute pericarditis, acute myocarditis, acute aortic dissection, insufficient physical capacity to perform an exercise stress test.

-2. Relative contraindications: Left main coronary artery stenosis, moderate or severe aortic stenosis with symptoms of unconfirmed association with the stenosis, hypertrophic cardiomyopathy with a high resting pressure gradient, systolic or diastolic hypertension (blood pressure ≥200/110 mm Hg), tachyarrhythmia, bradyarrhythmia, acquired high-degree AV block, recent stroke or transient ischemic attack, electrolyte disturbances, severe anemia, thyrotoxicosis.
+2. Relative contraindications: Left main coronary artery stenosis, moderate or severe aortic stenosis with symptoms of unconfirmed association with the stenosis, hypertrophic cardiomyopathy with a high resting pressure gradient, systolic or diastolic hypertension (BP ≥200/110 mm Hg), tachyarrhythmia, bradyarrhythmia, acquired high-degree AV block, recent stroke or transient ischemic attack, electrolyte disturbances, severe anemia, thyrotoxicosis.

 1. Instruct the patient not to eat or smoke 3 hours prior to the test and to avoid strenuous exercise 12 hours prior to the test.